ucsb-cs48-w19/4pm-spotify/README.md

 Manually add the frameworks from node_modules/rn-spotify-sdk/ios/external/SpotifySDK to Linked Frameworks and Libraries in your project settings.
 Then add ../node_modules/rn-spotify-sdk/ios/external/SpotifySDK to Framework Search Paths in your project settings.

+ADJUST SEARCH PATH for frameworks:

+Inside Xcode click on your project, go to Build Settings, and search for Framework Search Path.
+Adsjut the field with the path to `node_modules/rn-spotify-sdk/ios/external/SpotifySDK` within you project in your file system.

 LAUNCH PROJECT with the following steps:

 cd into project folder